-- Transform financing conditions to obtain longer tenors or grace periods. - Access lines that have the support of thirdwith differentiating contributors conditions to help entrepreneurs overcome crises. - Obtain access to credit thanks to an extensive network of entities operating with Bancóldex or by applying directly for the Bank's loans.
+- Transform financing conditions to obtain longer tenors or grace periods. - Access lines that have the support of third-party contributors with differentiating conditions to help entrepreneurs overcome crises. - Obtain access to credit thanks to an extensive network of entities operating with Bancóldex or by applying directly for the Bank's loans.

 The Bank offers a portfolio of first-tier financial products and services for small, medium, and large enterprises, such as leasing, direct credit, and factoring.
-It also has a rediscount loan portfolio institutions oriented toward that segment and that serves companies of all sizes through financial intermediaries.
+It also has a rediscount loan portfolio that serves companies of all sizes through financial intermediaries.